maierfelix/nvk/README.md

 ##### Flags:
 ````
 [--vkversion]: The Vulkan version to generate bindings for
+[--fake-platform]: Allows to specify a fake platform to generate bindings for.
+Only use this when the native bindings don't have to be recompiled!
+A useful but dangerous flag
 [--incremental]: Enables incremental builds when building the bindings
 [--docs]: Generates HTML-based documentation, also used for TypeScript type annotations
 ````